Help at the Point of Care: A Review of the ACC's DAPT Risk Calculator App

 - Yeh RW, Secemsky E, Kereiakes DJ, et al. JAMA 2016;315:1735-49.

-Clinical Topics: Anticoagulation Management, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and Coronary Artery Disease, Smoking
+Clinical Topics: Anticoagulation Management, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and Coronary Artery Disease, Smoking

 Keywords: ACC Publications, Cardiology Magazine, American Heart Association, Anemia, Anticoagulants, Coronary Artery Disease, Decision Support Systems, Clinical, Diabetes Mellitus, Drug-Eluting Stents, Heart Failure, Hemorrhage, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Myocardial Infarction, Life Style, Odds Ratio, Point-of-Care Systems, Saphenous Vein, Smoking, Stroke Volume, Thrombosis